plaguss/talking-python/README.md

 ## Model behind the app

-The transcripts of the episodes are long enough (13.000 words on average) to embed all the content at once, so a different route was taken.
+The transcripts of the episodes are long enough to embed all the content at once (13.000 words on average), so instead of embedding the whole episodes, a different route was taken.

-Lets take a look at a piece of the transcription of episode `419-pystack.txt`:
+Lets take a look at a piece of the transcription of episode `419-pystack.txt` as an example:

 ```diff
 ...